lyteword/chspurgeon-tod/volume-6/psalm-123.md

 **Verse 2.** *As the eyes of servants look unto the hand of their masters,* etc. A traveller says, "I have seen a fine illustration of this passage in a gentleman's house at Damascus.
 The people of the East do not speak so much or so quick as those in the West, and a sign of the hand is frequently the only instructions given to the servants in waiting.
 As soon as we were introduced and seated on the divan, a wave of the master's hand indicated that sherbet was to be served.
 Another wave brought coffee and pipes; another brought sweetmeats.
 At another signal dinner was made ready.
 The attendants watched their master's eye and hand, to know his will and do it instantly."
 Such is the attention with which we ought to wait upon the Lord, anxious to fulfil his holy pleasure,—our great desire being, "Lord, what wilt thou have me to do?"
 An equally pointed and more homely illustration may be seen any day, on our own river Thames, or in any of our large seaport towns, where the call boy watches attentively the hand of the captain of the boat, and conveys his will to the engine men.— *The Sunday at Home.*

 **Verse 2.** *As the eyes of slaves,* watching anxiously the least movement, the Smallest sign of their master's will.
 The image expresses complete and absolute dependence.
 Savary (in his Zetters on Egypt, p.
 135), says, "The slaves stand silent at the bottom of the rooms with their hands crossed over their breasts.
-With their eyes fixed upon their master they seek to anticipate every one of his wishes."...In the Psalm the eye directed to the hand of God is the "oculus sperans", the eye which waits, and hopes, and is patient, looking only to him and none other for help.— *J.J.
-Stewart Perowne.*
+With their eyes fixed upon their master they seek to anticipate every one of his wishes."...
+In the Psalm the eye directed to the hand of God is the "oculus sperans", the eye which waits, and hopes, and is patient, looking only to him and none other for help.— *J. J. Stewart Perowne.*

 **Verse 2.** *As the eyes of servants,* etc. The true explanation, I should apprehend, is this: As a slave, ordered by a master or mistress to be chastised for a fault, turns his or her imploring eyes to that superior, till that motion of the hand appears that puts an end to the bitterness that is felt; so our eyes are up to thee, our God, till thy hand shall give the signal for putting an end to our sorrows: for our enemies, O Lord, we are sensible, are only executing thy orders, and chastening us according to thy pleasure.— *Thomas Harmer.*